Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Show just about anyone on Earth a picture of Spider-Man in a red and blue costume, and they'll probably be able to tell you who he is — even if they've never experienced a single one of his adventures.

 Ever since the Marvel hero's debut back in 1962, Spider-Man has been an iconic character thanks to his look alone, ranking alongside Batman and Superman as one of the most recognizable pop culture figures on Earth.
 That means that, when filmmakers adapt the character to the screen, they have to take a lot of time and effort to make sure that, no matter the variations, the character still looks like Spider-Man from every angle.
 That's led to a lot of different suit designs over the last few decades, and it's not always easy to keep them all straight.
-So, as we prepare for another Spidey adventure on the big screen, Spider-Man: No Way Home, let's take a look back at every official Spider-Man suit from live-action adaptations.
+As Sam Raimi's iconic first Spider-Man movie turns 20 today, we're raiding Peter Parker's wardrobe with a look back at every official Spider-Man suit from live-action adaptations.

 The Classic Suit from The Amazing Spider-Man (1977)